Masud Mehran and the creation of Sunsetown in Livermore

 April 4, 1976 ad promoted The Meadows’ hillside lots and easy freeway access.

-In a final flourish, Mehran’s son returned in 1978 to develop Sunset Oaks, a small 21-home infill project at Via del Paz and Desconsado Avenue.
-While modest in scale, it marked the quiet end of an era that had transformed the southern edge of Livermore forever.
+In a final postscript to that era, Mehran’s son returned in 1978 to develop Sunset Oaks, a small 21-home infill project at Via del Paz and Desconsado Avenue in Sunset West.
+Modest in scale compared to what came before, it marked a quiet end point—closing out nearly two decades of continuous expansion that had reshaped Livermore’s southern edge.

 Comments